Republic of Benin is located in the West of the African Continent with a population of 8,791,832, making it the 90th largest

 Nigeria, Bight of Benin, Togo and Burkina Faso.

-President Thomas Yayi Boni is recognized as the both the Chief of State and Head of Government and achieves that status
+President Thomas Yayi Boni is recognized as the the Chief of State and, along with Prime Minister Pascal Koupaki, is also

 The languages commonly or official spoken are French, Fon and Yoruba and Tribal languages.
 It counts among its major